armkhudinyan/TOPEX/README.md

 `git clone`

-1. Create synchronized link for `topex_plugin` from GitHub repo to the QGis plugins' location
+1. Create synchronized link for `topex_plugin` from GitHub repo to the QGis plugins' default directory

 - For **Linux** systems: